krunal200/pulse-sdk-html5-2.x-plugin-videojs/README.md

 * `maxBitRate` : &lt;number>  The maximum bitrate of the media files in the ad response.
 * `linearPlaybackPositions` : &lt;number[]> An array of numbers which defines at what points in time linear ads should be shown.
 * `nonlinearPlaybackPositions`: &lt;number[]>  An array of numbers which defines at what points in time non-linear ads should be shown.
-* `insertionPointFilter` : &lt;[OO.adrequest.AdRequester.InsertionPointType](http://pulse-sdks.ooyala.com/html5_2/latest/videoplaza.adrequest.AdRequester.html#toc5__anchor)>  If not set, the request is for every kind of insertion point.
+* `insertionPointFilter` : &lt;[OO.Pulse.InsertionPointType](http://pulse-sdks.ooyala.com/pulse-html5/latest/OO.Pulse.html#.InsertionPointType)>  If not set, the request is for every kind of insertion point.
 If set, only the types provided are requested.
-See [link](http://pulse-sdks.ooyala.com/html5_2/latest/videoplaza.adrequest.AdRequester.html#toc5__anchor) for possible values.
 * `width` : &lt;number>  Width in pixels of the video area where ads should be shown.
 * `referrerUrl` : &lt;string>  Overrides the HTTP header's referrer property.
 * `linearSlotSize` : &lt;number>  Overrides the number of linear ads per slot.
 Using this affects the predictability of the Ooyala Pulse forecast functionality.
 Use with caution.